SayakMukherjee/Railway_PNR_App/README.md

 # Railway_PNR_App
-An application in android to check passenger name record (PNR) of indian railway.
+An application in android to check passenger name record (PNR) for indian railway reservation.